mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

     * It can be a good idea to delete each comment box as you fix the relevant issue to keep track of what you have done.

     * If there are a lot of comments, sometimes a comment box can end up some distance away from the object it is referring to.
-If you can’t work out what a comment is referring to, click and drag the box around a bit: you will see an ‘attachment line’ that shows the location of the object to which it is referring.

     * Each time you run a plugin, it will remove any previous comments or highlights.

-    * To manually remove all comments and highlights from a score, please run the ‘MN Delete Comments and Highlights’ plugin
+    * To manually remove all comments and highlights from a score, please run the ‘**MN Delete Comments and Highlights**’ plugin

     * Some comments refer to a specific page in [*Behind Bars* by Elaine Gould](https://www.amazon.com.au/dp/0571514561).
 This is simply to provide a level of evidence behind some of my comments, in case you think them overly pedantic or plain wrong! 😄

 ## Warning about usage
 * Note that these plugins use the styles of their comment boxes (yellow fill, black border) to distinguish them from normal text objects and highlights.

-* As such, if you select ‘Format→Reset Text Style Overrides’ or ‘Format→Reset Entire Score to Default Layout’ while you still have comments on the score, MuseScore will revert them all to standard black-and-white text

-* If this happens, the ‘MN Delete Comments and Highlights’ will not be able to detect them to delete them, and you will have to go through and manually delete each one.

-* Therefore, it is recommended that you do not use these commands while there are still comments on your score.
+As such, if you select ‘Format→Reset Text Style Overrides’ or ‘Format→Reset Entire Score to Default Layout’ while you still have comments on the score, MuseScore will revert them all to standard black-and-white text.
+If this happens, the ‘MN Delete Comments and Highlights’ will not be able to detect them to delete them, and you will have to go through and manually delete each one.
+Therefore, it is recommended that you do not use these commands while there are still comments on your score.

 ## Wait!
 Nothing happened!!!